TheDeanLab/navigate/_sources/config.rst.txt

-Configuring ASLM
+Configuring Navigate
 ================

-In order to properly use the ASLM software you will need to configure the specifications of the various hardware that you will be using.
+In order to properly use the Navigate software you will need to configure the specifications of the various hardware that you will be using.
-This is done by updating the configuration.yaml file located in either ``Users\name\AppData\Local\.ASLM`` if on Windows or ``~/.ASLM`` if on Mac/Linux.
+This is done by updating the configuration.yaml file located in either ``Users\name\AppData\Local\.navigate`` if on Windows or ``~/.navigate`` if on Mac/Linux.

 Configuration.yaml